Dealey Divsion USNSCC

 2. Stopwatch.

-1. Each team consists of2 or 3 cadets;
+1. Each team consists of 2 or 3 cadets.

-3. The competitor will begintying the knot on the signal from the judge.
-Time
+3. The competitor will begin tying the knot on the signal from the judge.
+Time begins at the judge's signal.

 4. Time stops when the line is thrown to the ground.

-b.
-Single Becket Bend;
+2. Single Becket Bend.

-c.
-Bowline;
+3. Bowline;

-d.
-Round Turn and Two Half Hitches;
+4. Round Turn and Two Half Hitches;

-e.
-Clove Hitch.
+5. Clove Hitch.

 1. The best times for each knot added together will constitute each team's score;